NanichiD/NanichiD/README.md

 ### 👋 Hi, I’m @NanichiD
 👀 I’m interested in building software solutions for the  people around me.
-🌱 I’m currently learning JavaScript and soon other front-end frameworks like Reac and Redux.
+🌱 I’m gorwing in my understanding of JavaScript and front-end frameworks.
 📫 You can reach out to me through my social media handles and my web portfolio

 <!---